 My other critique of the Rascal?
 Limited room for a water bottle.
 Again, Revel has come through on the Ranger with multiple options.
 Thanks to a revised shock position, the main water bottle mount has room for a much larger bottle.
 There’s also a second bottle cage mount on the downtube, and a third accessory mount up top.
 This could be used for something like the Wolf Tooth B-RAD strap mount as shown, or any other accessory mount that uses standard water bottle boss spacing.

-In terms of the frame itself, the Ranger uses the same advance carbon layup tech that was optimized by ENVE Co-Founder Jason Schiers.
-In addition, you’ll fine full carbon tubes for the cable routing so running new housing or a brake line is as simple as pushing it through one end and out the other.
+In terms of the frame itself, the Ranger uses the same advanced carbon layup tech that was optimized by ENVE Co-Founder Jason Schiers.
+In addition, you’ll find full carbon tubes for the cable routing so running new housing or a brake line is as simple as pushing it through one end and out the other.

 Frame specs include all of the usual hits like a Boost 148 x 12mm rear thru axle, 160mm post mount rear brake, an IS42/52 headset for a tapered steerer, and a 73mm threaded BSA bottom bracket.
 You’ll also still get the custom Revel chain guide for the 1x specific frame.